Feel like your hair’s getting thinner and there’s less of it? Notice an alarming number of strands on your clothes and in your drain?

 Luckily, there’s a lot that can be done, from lasers to lotions and everything in between.
 And you’ll be rewarded for treating it early.
 “I liken it to sun damage — it’s never too late to address the problem, but it will get worse with time if you don’t slow the progression,” says Bauman.
 Here, the best, doctor-approved treatments from easy-peasy to full-on offense.

-“When they notice hair falling out in the shower, some women become afraid to wash their hair, which makes things worse,” explains Fusco.
+“When they notice hair falling out in the shower, some women become afraid to wash their hair, which makes things worse,” said Fusco.
 “Use the pads of your fingers — not your nails — to massage shampoo into the scalp.”
 And don’t stop there: “It’s a common misconception that the scalp doesn’t need conditioner, but it’s essential for scalp health.”
-If your hair is oily, fine or limp, look for a lightweight formula designed to bulk up strands, like L’Oreal Volume Filler Conditioner, $5.
+If your hair is oily, fine or limp, look for a lightweight formula designed to bulk up strands.